TVTV (video collective): Members

 Over the years, more than thirty "guerrilla video" makers were participants in TVTV productions.
 They included members of the Ant Farm (Chip Lord, Doug Michels, Hudson Marquez, and Curtis Schreier) and the Videofreex (Skip Blumberg, Nancy Cain, Chuck Kennedy, and Parry Teasdale).

-Other participants in TVTV included designer Elan Soltes, producer David Axelrod, actor-comedian Bill Murray and his brother Brian Doyle-Murray, cinematographer Paul Goldsmith, actor and director Harold Ramis and producer Wendy Appel (aka Wendy Apple).
+Other participants in TVTV included designer Elan Soltes, producer David Axelrod, actor-comedian Bill Murray and his brother Brian Doyle-Murray, cinematographer Paul Goldsmith, actor and director Harold Ramis, producer Wendy Appel (aka Wendy Apple), and lawyer Michael Couzens.

 In 1976-1977, experimental filmmaker Wheeler Winston Dixon briefly joined the collective, editing most of the Supervision series, as well as portions of the Hard Rain Special and the entirety of The TVTV Show.

 Legacy

 The move to Los Angeles brought many in the group more into the orbit of conventional filmmaking.

 Bill Murray went on to become a film and TV star; Michael Shamberg a film producer, most notably with his company Jersey Films, in collaboration with Stacey Sher and Danny DeVito; Allen Rucker a writer and author; Wheeler Winston Dixon an author and university professor; Harold Ramis a film director, writer and actor; Skip Blumberg a videographer and producer; Tom Weinberg a producer based in his hometown, Chicago; and Elan Soltes a video graphic designer in Hollywood.

 The Berkeley Art Museum and Pacific Film Archive has digitized hundreds of hours of raw footage shot for The World's Largest TV Studio, Four More Years, and Gerald Ford's America, along with extensive paper archives.
-Collections of TVTV productions and footage can also be found at Media Burn Independent Video Archive and Electronic Arts Intermix.
+Collections of TVTV productions and footage can also be found at Media Burn Independent Video Archive, Electronic Arts Intermix, Visual Studies Workshop and Experimental Television Center.

 The 2018 film TVTV: Video Revolutionaries by director Paul Goldsmith explored the group's history.